DrKrar/GeoEfficiency.jl/dev/manual/Calculations.md

 ```

-<a target='_blank' href='https://github.com/DrKrar/GeoEfficiency.jl/blob/d36ef5925419a816eb71145ceaab9acb8e4cffb7/src/Calculations.jl#L231-L298' class='documenter-source'>source</a><br>
+<a target='_blank' href='https://github.com/DrKrar/GeoEfficiency.jl/blob/8f47899e8f15f4237d51d4c0e73027a14a8275aa/src/Calculations.jl#L231-L298' class='documenter-source'>source</a><br>

+!!! note "Information"
-This function has another method `geoEff()` that prompt the user to input a source and a detector via the `console`.
+    the function has another method `geoEff()` that prompt the user to input a source and a detector via the `console`.